Many Maine place names are not like the rest of New England’s, with Bristols and Yarmouths and Portsmouths named after

 Quite a few Maine place names come from the Indians, including Machias (“bad little falls”) and Ogunquit (“beautiful place by the sea”).
 Indians also named Caribou, Damariscotta, Kennebunk, Millinocket, Orono, Penobscot, Saco and Skowhegan.

-Europeans settled Maine’s vast interior later than the rest of New England because the French and Indian wars made it too dangerous.
+But Europeans settled Maine’s vast interior later than the rest of New England because the French and Indian wars made it too dangerous.
 Settlers didn’t put down roots in much of Maine until the late 18th and early 19th centuries.
 They incorporated towns when many people in foreign countries fought for independence.
 And so they named their towns after the freedom fighters they admired.

 Maine Place Names